WayneCrawford/lcheapo_noobspy/README.rst

 `lcheapo/_examples/`
 ------------------------------------------------------------

-Will contain example information files and scripts:
+Should contain example information files and scripts: